Mexico Travel Warning

 Veracruz: No advisory is in effect.

-Zacatecas: Exercise caution in the state of Zacatecas.
-U.S. government personnel may travel outside the city of Zacatecas only during daylight hours on toll roads.
-In the city of Zacatecas, U.S. government personnel must abide by an Embassy-imposed curfew of 1 a.m. to 6 a.m.
+Zacatecas: U.S. government personnel may travel outside the city of Zacatecas only during daylight hours on toll roads, and must abide by the Embassy-imposed curfew of 1 a.m. to 6 a.m.

 For further information:

 - See the State Department's travel website for the Worldwide Caution, Travel Warnings, Travel Alerts, and Country Specific Information for Mexico.